theimpossibleastronaut/rmw/README.md

 == -t, --translate ==

-If a translation of the configuration file is available in your native language is available, it will be displayed.
+A translation of the configuration file in your native language (if available) will be displayed.

 (If you would be interested in adding a translation, please visit https://github.com/theimpossibleastronaut/rmw/wiki/Translating)

 == -f, --force ==

 rmw will normally refuse to purge directories if they contain non-writable subdirectories.
 You can use -f 2 times if you ever see a message that tells you "permission denied; directory still contains files" (e.g. rwm -gff).

+## Notes

+After you use rmw, it will create a 'lastpurge' and 'lastrmw' file in
+$HOME/config/rmw. `lastpurge` contains the the day of the last time rmw did a purge check (it only checks once per day). `lastrmw` contains the filenames of the last rmw operation; the file is read when `rmw -u` is used.

 ```